The SAM Model: A Revolutionary Approach to Instructional Design

 Preparation Phase

-- Information gathering: The first step in the SAM model involves gathering all the necessary information about the learners, the content, and the goals of the project.
-This step sets the foundation for the entire design process.
+Information gathering: The first step in the SAM model, part of the initial Preparation Phase, involves gathering all the necessary information about the learners, content, and project goals.
+The model is developed through three phases—preparation, iterative design, and iterative development—and this first step sets the foundation for the entire design process.

 Iterative Design Phase